-1. At age three they began to run little errands for me: get mommy a diaper for the baby, will you take this pile of clothes (a manageable one for their size) to your sister’s room.
+1. At age three they began to run little errands for me: get mommy a diaper for the baby … take this pile of clothes (a manageable one for their size) to your sister’s room.
 I also gave them small jobs like emptying the silverware holder from the dishwasher into the drawer.
 It’s a great “matching things” exercise.
 And I let them carefully move eggs from the carton to the container for the refrigerator.
 My daughter, Rebecca, who went to culinary school, began teaching her twins to cut and chop foods at age three with child-safe knives.

 2. At age four or five they began to pick up their toys, clean their room and put on their own clothes.
 None of this is easy.
 Instruction takes endless repetition, but these small tasks are the beginning steps of learning to work and be responsible.